pycascades/welcome-wagon-2018/index.rst

 -  If you have a question during a talk, make a note of it and use it as a conversation starter with the speaker.
 -  After a talk, feel free to tweet about it with the hashtag
-   #writethedocs.
+   #pycascades.
 Try not to "watch" the conference through Twitter and
    other social media, though.
 You are attending the conference, so live in it as much as you can!